blbadger/blbadger.github.io/logistic-map.md

 (f^2(0.878))' = −17.61 \\
 $$

 But as there are infinitely many periodic points, this approach is flawed because we will never be done comparing stabilities at different points.
-Instead, a the following technique by Strogatz uses a geometric analytic argument: where does $x_{n+1}$ change the least for any given change in $x_n$?
+Instead, the following technique presented by Strogatz uses a geometric analytic argument: where does $x_{n+1}$ change the least for any given change in $x_n$?
 This occurs near $x_n = 0.5$, as the absolute value of derivative of the logistic map $f'(x) = r(1-2x)$ is minimized when $x=1/2$.
 Therefore the most stable $x_n$ values exist for iterations following this value.

 This is best seen using a cobweb plot, which plots the equation of interest (here $rx(1-x)$) and the line $y=x$ in order to follow iterations geometrically.
 The principle is that $y=x$ is used to reflect y-values onto the x-axis, thereby allowing iterations to be plotted clearly.
 The procedure is as follows: given any point on the x-axis, find the y-value that corresponds to $rx(1-x)$.
 This is the value of the next iteration of (1), and this value is reflected back onto the x-axis by travelling horixontally until the $y=x$ line is reached.
 The x-value of this point is the same as the y-value we just found, and therefore we can repeat the process of finding a subsequent iteration value by again finding the y-value of the curve $rx(1-x)$ and travelling horizontally to meet $y=x$.